DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

      This signifies your character running out of Stamina during a long day.
     - Return all Aces to the deck, and Jokers to your hand and **shuffle**.
 Some GMs may also ask for shuffling on Quick Rests.

+If you run out of cards in your deck before you are able to take a rest, you'll become *Fatigued*, which will make it more difficult to succeed going forward.

 ### Combat